scottanderson/railroad.studio/README.md

 Once installed, run `npm install` to install the necessary node package dependencies.

 ### Building
 Run `npm run build` to execute the linter and compile the source code.
+When making changes to the code, it can be useful to run the compiler in watch mode with `npm run watch` to rebuild source files automatically.

-When making changes to the code, it can be useful to run the compiler in watch mode `npm run watch` to rebuild source files automatically.
+Some features, such as cutting trees, may require loading the page through a bespoke HTTP server.
+To do this, run `npm start` to start the webpack-dev-server, and then navigate to [http://localhost:8080/](http://localhost:8080/) to perform testing.

 ### Testing
 After building, `open railroad.studio/index.html` to launch the page.